-Five Auckland KiwiBuild homes that failed to sell through the ballot will go on the market
+Five Auckland KiwiBuild homes that failed to sell through the ballot set to hit the market

 "It is KiwiBuild's usual practice when a sale isn't completed following a ballot to go back to unsuccessful ballot entrants and ask if they would like to buy the property," he said.

-"We apologise that didn't happen in this case.
+"We apologise [that] that didn't happen in this case.
 This was the first off the plans ballot and KiwiBuild is refining its processes."

 The KiwiBuild team said 20 of the 25 KiwiBuild apartments up for grabs in the Onehunga development had sold.